 Decorating your Christmas garden allows you to be expressive and creating.
 Upcycling is a fantastic way to create a unique, sentimental setting, perfect for celebrating Christmas.
 Creating rustic decorations, such as reindeers from logs and branches gives a homely feel.
 This is also a great activity to do with your kids.

-Don’t let the weather put you off creating your Santa’s Grotto.
-Christmas wouldn’t be Christmas without crisp, dark nights.
-However, it could be worth investing in a little outdoor heating.
+Don’t let the cold weather put you off creating your Santa’s Grotto.
+Christmas wouldn’t be Christmas without crisp, dark nights – we just need to be creative with ways to stay warm.
+It’s worth investing in a little outdoor heating.